dektlong/dekt-devx-demo/README.md

 - highlight the simplicity of the ```workload.yaml```

-- Show the single dev experiece from VSCode via tilt
+- Show the single dev experience from VSCode via tilt
   - The single dev deploy will run on ```apps_namespaces.dev``` namespaces in the ```clusters.dev.name```

 - show cluster topology ```./demo.sh info```